Harvard weighs in on Google’s ‘quantum supremacy’

 LUKIN: Yes.
 Even certain technologies such as magnetic resonance imaging (MRI) are based on this idea of superposition.
 So when you get an MRI in the hospital, superposition is being used.
 Superposition seems bizarre because these effects do not occur in the macroscopic world.
 Quantum superpositions of microscopic objects are extremely fragile and susceptible to any kind of environmental perturbation.
 A single photon hitting quantum superposition can cause it to collapse.
 That means when you look at it, you will always find an object in one place or another.
 The idea of quantum computing is to make use of these superpositions for massively parallel processing of information.
 If you were to use a classical computer, you’d code your information in a string of zeroes and ones.
 In a quantum computer, you can prepare a state that has all sorts of combinations of zeros and ones, it can be in one state, and in another state, and in yet another state all at once.
 Then, as long as it’s quantum mechanical, as long as it can preserve this superposition, it can process all of these inputs simultaneously.
 And that massive parallelism gives rise to a very powerful computer.

-GAZETTE: What is the threshold of “quantum supremacy” that Google said it passed this week?
+GAZETTE: What is the threshold of “quantum supremacy” that Google said it passed last week?

 LUKIN: This massive parallelism enables one to exponentially speed up quantum computation over classical computers.
 Quantum bits are the analog of bits in a classical computer, and are used to store a superposition state.
 So, even if a quantum computer has just 50 quantum bits, which seems very small, it is very challenging for a classical machine to simulate it.
 And the reason is that even 50 qubits in a superposition state can store and process exponentially many more combinations at once.
 If you had a system of 300 qubits, you could store and process more bits of information than the number of particles in the universe.
 So this idea of supremacy is that you build a system large enough, quantum enough, and programmable enough that you can execute operations that the best possible classical computer just cannot simulate in any kind of reasonable time.